Cappello alpino

-The Cappello Alpino is the most distinctive feature of the Italian Army's Alpini troops uniform.
+The Cappello Alpino (Alpine Hat) is the most distinctive feature of the Italian Army's Alpini troops' uniform.
 The Alpini are light Infantry troops, specializing in mountain combat.
-Initially the Cappello was only issued to the Alpini, but soon the Cappello was adopted by the Alpini Corps' support units like Artillery, signals, engineers.
+Initially, the Cappello was only issued to the Alpini, but soon the Cappello was adopted by the Alpini Corps' support units like artillery, signals, and engineers.
 Today the Cappello is issued to members of 15 Army regiments, 3 battalions and various high commands.
-Thanks to the black raven feather, which is carried on each Alpini soldiers Cappello, the Alpinis are known as Le Penne Nere ("The Black Feathers") in Italy.
+Thanks to the black raven feather, which is carried on each Alpini soldier's Cappello, the Alpinis are known as Le Penne Nere ("The Black Feathers") in Italy.
 A nickname the Alpini quickly adopted for themselves.

 History

-On June 7, 1883, the "Fiamme Verdi" (green flames) collar patches were introduced thus making the Alpini officially a specialty within the Italian infantry corps.
-At the same time the issuing of the Cappello Alpino began.
-At first the hat was a round black felt hat, nicknamed bombetta (bowler hat), but with the introduction of the new green-grey uniform in 1910 the hat was changed to the distinctive grey felt hat that is still retained today.
+On 7 June 1883, the "Fiamme Verdi" (green flames) collar patches were introduced thus making the Alpini officially a specialty within the Italian infantry corps.
+At the same time, the issuing of the Cappello Alpino began.
+At first, the hat was a round black felt hat, nicknamed bombetta (bowler hat), but with the introduction of the new green-grey uniform in 1910 the hat was changed to the distinctive grey felt hat that is still retained today.
 The Cappello Alpino is made of grey felt a quarter of an inch thick.
-In the front the rim is flattened to protect the face from rain and snow.
-On the left and right side four small metal encrusted holes allow for an exchange of air.
-Around the lower half of the round top section a green-grey leather band and for officers a golden braid encompasses the Cappello.
+In the front, the rim is flattened to protect the face from rain and snow.
+On the left and right sides, four small metal-encrusted holes allow for an exchange of air.
+Around the lower half of the round top section, a green-grey leather band and for officers a golden braid encompasses the Cappello.
 Inside the Cappello has a two-inch black leather band where Cappello and head meet.

-Each Cappello carries symbols which identify the wearers rank, unit and specialization:
+Each Cappello carries symbols which identify the wearer's rank, unit and specialization: